RobertTalbert/linalg-diffeq/course-docs/mth302-w23-syllabus.md

 ## Appendix A: Foundational Skills

-The following twelve skills are considered essential skills for competency in the course.
+The following eleven skills are considered essential skills for competency in the course.
 Your course grade is partially determined by how many of these you can demonstrate mastery.
 The ones labelled "LA" are related to linear algebra; the ones labelled "DE" are related to differential equations.

 - LA.1: I can solve a system of linear equations by converting it into an augmented matrix and putting into reduced row echelon form.
 - LA.2: I can determine if a vector is in the span of a collection of other vectors.